Anirudh-2903/Library_Management_System/README.md

 A student can

-* register himself on the app using Google
+* register himself on the app
 * view books